patclaffey/patclaffey.github.io/_posts/2015-5-6-Getting_Started_Bloging_on_GitHub.md

 ##Conclusions
-The instructions in the page ["Using Jekyll with Pages"](https://help.github.com/articles/using-jekyll-with-pages/) from GitHub completely underestimates the difficulty of installing Jekyll.
-The page says that this installation is easy - this is certainly not my experience.
+The GitHub instructions at ["Using Jekyll with Pages"](https://help.github.com/articles/using-jekyll-with-pages/) underestimate the difficulty of installing Jekyll.
+They say that a Jekyll installation is easy - this is certainly not my experience.
-The page should add instruction about downloading and installing the Ruby Development-Kit.
+For example they omit instructions about downloading and installing the Ruby Development-Kit.
-It should also give crystal clear instructions on the contents of Gemfile.
+They should also give crystal clear instructions on the contents of Gemfile.

 The Ruby Community should simplify and clarify the instructions for installing Ruby and the Ruby Development-Kit on Windows.
+For example a one-click express install for Windows would be very welcome.

 The Ruby Windows Hittimes bug should be fixed - this is the only software related issue found in this install.

+Jekyll works well on Windows - this blog was written on Windows and successfully pre-viewed on my PC using Jekyll.